Pre-workout Nutrition

 Avoid eating nothing:

-- your body needs recharging.
+- your body needs recharging after exercise

-- if you don’t eat, your body cannot recharge and will consume muscle.
+- if you don’t eat your body can not recharge and will consume muscle

-- it is essential to maintain muscle.
+- nutrients are essential to maintain muscle